 - Cars, and cars with small single axle trailers, will be permitted with the full range of materials normally accepted at our HRCs.

-- Vans or large trailers (larger than single axle) will be admitted at Bangor, Newtownards and Comber ONLY, and will require a permit for access as usual.
+- Vans or large trailers (larger than single axle) will require a permit for access as usual.
 Because of current restrictions, permits are only available in electronic format.
 Please telephone 0300 013 3333 and press option 3 to speak to an operator.
 An application form and details of what is required in order to process your application will then be sent out to you.
 Permit requests that have been submitted by email are currently being processed as quickly as possible.

 - You must sort your waste before you come to the site.
 A bit of extra time at home will save you a lot of extra time on site – and this benefits everyone – especially during the current crisis.